 The Buckeye Air Fair returns to Phoenix with a free event celebrating more than 50 years of aviation from February 7 to 9, 2020.
 The fair features a vintage aircraft museum, vendors, exhibits, and a science and technology expo.
 Located at the Buckeye Municipal Airport in Buckeye, Arizona, this free event also features radio-controlled aircraft demonstrations, a visit to the Lauridsen Aviation Museum, and live entertainment.

 Arizona Beer Week takes place February 6 to 16 and invites guests to participate in tastings, beer-pairing dinners, beer seminars, home brewer confabs, pub crawls, and other activities paying homage to the popular beverage.
-Check the Arizona Beer Week website for participating bars, restaurants, and breweries.
+The lineup for Arizona Beer Week includes a diverse range of bars, restaurants, and breweries.

 The Mesa Marathon will rip through the Valley on February 8, offering a variety of races and events.
-Athletes of all ages are welcome to participate in a kids' 1K, a 10K, a half marathon, or a full 26.2 miles.
-Whichever distance you choose, the race starts in East Mesa and ends at Mesa Riverview.
+Athletes of all ages are welcome to participate in a kids' 1K, a 10K, a half marathon, or a full marathon, which starts in East Mesa and stretches 26.2 miles before ending at Mesa Riverview.

 The world's largest horse-drawn parade will be held in Old Town Scottsdale on February 8, 2020, followed immediately by the Trail's End Festival, a massive block party for all ages.
 The 67th anniversary of the festival features a variety of floats and cars celebrating the history and development of Phoenix's largest suburb.

 Native American dancers from the U.S. and Canada compete in the World Championship Hoop Dance Contest held at The Heard Museum every February.
-The event celebrates the various tribes and First People who first settled in the Americas whose tribal rituals often involved dancing with hoops.
+The event celebrates the various tribes that first settled in the Americas, and whose tribal rituals often involved dancing with hoops.
 Tribes from all across North America are represented in the festivities, which will be held on February 8 and 9, 2020.

 If you're a fan of local cuisine, then stop by the Street Eats Food Truck Festival on February 8 and 9, 2020.
 This year, it will be held at the Salt River Fields at Talking Stick in Scottsdale, and as always, you can either purchase sample tasters or full-size portions of food from the various kitchens on wheels at the event.